 If you are the owner of a business or a manager with real authority then the time will come one day for you to have to get rid of a member of staff.
 The reasons for this can be varied, perhaps it is a misconduct issue, staffing cuts or something else, whatever the reason however, it is important that you fire someone with an air of grace.
-Firing a member of staff is never going to be an enjoyable experience and it is your responsibility to make the process go as smoothly as possible and that the member of staff full understand what has happened and that you are supportive.
+Having to let an employee go is never an easy experience.
+But, if you’re a good business owner and have implemented human resources management software, your are all but assured that the process will go smoothly, the employee will not be caught off-guard, and that business will be better off in the long-run.
 If you want to know how to get rid of someone respectfully and gracefully then read on to find out how.

 It is vital that during the meeting you explain absolutely everything to the member of staff who is being fired.
 This is not the time for BS or excuses, this is where you need to be transparent and honest with the member of staff about your reasons for getting rid of them.
 If it is something that they have done wrong then you need to explain this fully to them so that they can move forward and look to change the way that they conduct themselves.
 Giving someone negative feedback is tough but in this situation it is absolutely necessary.